 - My child’s faeces are solid and well-formed.

-- My child is NOT currently experiencing any particularly stressful situations.
+- My child is not experiencing any particularly stressful situations.

 - My child can sit (with or without support).